-Students speak out against principal’s administrative leave
+Educators clarify principal’s administrative leave

 By Maria Allard

+School officials, however, would not comment on the reasoning behind Summerhill’s leave, stating personnel issues could not be brought up at the open meeting.
 Nonetheless, a few CLHS students and graduates commented on the issue during the “citizens” portion toward the end of the meeting.

 “Rumors are being spread about a man who cares about the students,” student Aaron Delikta said.
 “I think I am speaking for a lot of people in Center Line.
 He has done so much.
 He has always helped me (and) pushed me so hard.”

 Delikta tearfully added he will graduate in four months, and he “won’t see one of the best people in my life” on stage to hand him his diploma.

 “I am extremely disappointed in the lack of communication on the board and administration to kids and parents,” parent Paul Clark said.
 “It’s wrong (to) have a man’s reputation (dragged) through the mud.”